-As many of you know I prefer to use natural light in my work.
+As many of you know as a Saint John NB wedding photographer I prefer to use natural light in my work.
 Well, with a unlit church and a hurricane brewing outside there was little available light for me to use in our new back up location of the church.
 I had to try to get real creative to be able to offer the bride a bit of a selection when only working in a church setting in the darkness.
 We had fun!

 The drive from the church to the reception was very interesting.
 I saw the big trees along the road just bending over me.
 I told my assistant to watch her side for anything falling and I would watch my side.
 A few swerved moves and we made it to the parking lot full of broken branches and flying debris.
 I played it smart and parked my car between others so I would be sheltered form all the branches blowing up the lot.

 We enter the reception hall again and still no power.
 Thankfully the Riverside golf course is a prepared establishment and had some back up generators that were able to cook the food and shed a little light in the area.
 Again the bride did not even blink an eye about it.

 The reception was wonderful and everyone seemed to be enjoying the energy surrounding this Saint John hurricane.
 The whole day felt like a adventure to me, not one I want to go on again mind you, but it was fun for one day.